zamzasalim/app-asc/README.md

 ### Powered By
 The Crypto App is powered by the CoinGecko API, which provides the latest cryptocurrency data and market information.

-### Contributing
-Contributions to the Crypto App are welcome.
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ### Credit
 This project was inspired by or based on
 [Crypto App](https://github.com/Moslihbadr/crypto-app) by [Moslih Badr](https://github.com/Moslihbadr).
 This project provides the foundation for cryptocurrency-related features in my app.

-### License
-The Crypto App is open-source and distributed under the [MIT License](./LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.